-Best things to do at Hong Kong Airport
+10 best things to do at Hong Kong Airport

 If you’ve got a couple of hours to kill, why not catch a film and experience a blockbuster in full Imax glory.
 Terminal 2’s Imax can seat up to 350 customers and has the biggest cinema screen in all Hong Kong.

 The 24-hour Plaza Premium Lounge has fantastic facilities that range from private ‘resting areas’ where you can nap to showers to internet workstations.
 The lounge also offers a spectacular range of food and drinks, including fish ball noodles with its signature homemade XO sauce.
 A luxurious treat for any traveller at a starting rate of $580 for two hours.
+There are two lounges to go for, where one is located near Gate 1 and the other near Gate 40.

 Why not squeeze in a golfing session while you’re waiting to board your next flight?
 GreenLive Air is an indoor golf club that offers entertaining golf simulation games that allow you to practice your putting techniques or drives.
 You can choose between a nine-hole game or take on a full 18-hole course.